dominhnhut01/portable-portfolio/public/content/Experience.md

   - OpenCV [blue]
 - List Items:
   - Acted as the sole sophomore lab assistant in a senior-level course.
-  - Built 14 C++ code bases for Robot Operating System (ROS) and Computer Vision labs.
+  - Constructed 14 C++ and Python code bases for Robot Operating System (ROS) and Computer Vision labs.
-  - Worked on publisher/subscriber and rosserial protocol connection, obstacle detection with Lidar sensor, and self-driving TurtleBot with image processing and proportional control.
+  - Explored advanced topics such as obstacle detection and path-planning with Lidar sensor, and implemented self-driving capabilities on TurtleBot through image processing and proportional control.
   - Led weekly labs, providing guidance and support to students during hands-on sessions.